cm2test/Bank-of-Quack/README.md

 ## How to Get Updates

 Your deployed version of this app is a private copy and does not automatically receive updates when the original project is improved.
-To get the latest features and bug fixes, you can easily sync your repository with the original.
+Because you forked the repository, you can easily get the latest features and bug fixes.

 1. Navigate to your copy of the repository on GitHub.
 2. You should see a message indicating that your branch is behind the original.
 Click the **"Sync fork"** button.